Skip to main content

 Relative Periods: [Relative FYr], [Relative FMo]

 The field Relative FYr looks at the fiscal year compared to the Fiscal Year of today’s date.
 A 0 (zero) represents this fiscal year, -1 for prior fiscal year, -2 for two fiscal years ago, 1 for one future fiscal year.
-The same concept applies to Relative FMo, where 0 represents the current fiscal month.
+The same concept applies to Relative FMo, where 0 represents the current fiscal month, -1 is the prior fiscal month, -13 is the current month of the prior fiscal year.

 The report below shows sales in the prior month (-1) compared to the same month in the prior year (-13).

-The field Rolling 30-Days looks at a moving 30-day window starting today.
+The field Rolling 30-Days looks at a moving 30-day window starting from today.

 The report below shows the use-case for sales in the last 30-days (0 = Feb 24 to Mar 25) compared to the prior 30-day period (-1 = Jan 25 to Feb 23).